zhengguoxu/bootf2/vignettes/bootf2.md

 ### Notes on function arguments

 1. Data input: `test`, `ref`, `path.in`, `file.in`
-    - In the typical interactive use, `test` and `ref` are data frames with the time as the first column, and individual units for the rest of columns.
+    - In the typical interactive use, `test` and `ref` are *data frames* with the time as the first column, and individual units for the rest of columns.
 In such cases, arguments `path.in` and `file.in` should not be used.
     - Data can be read directly from an Excel file with extension `.xlsx` or `.xls`.
 In this case, data of test and reference should be stored in separate worksheets.
 The first column should be time, the rest columns are individual units. *The first row* is the column head indicating the names, such as 'time', 'unit 01', unit 02', ....
 It doesn't matter what the names are as columns will be renamed internally by the function.
 The important point is that *the first row will not be read, so do not put dissolution data on the first row*.
-    - When `path.in` and `file.in` are provided, the argument `test` and `ref` should be the worksheet names inside quotation mark, e.g., `"lot ABCD1234 pH 6.8"`.
+    - When `path.in` and `file.in` are provided, the argument `test` and `ref` should be the *worksheet names inside quotation mark*, e.g., `"lot ABCD1234 pH 6.8"`.
     - `path.in` can be an absolute path such as`"/home/myname/my.project/dat/"`,
       or a relative path such as `"../dat/"` if the working directory is in the folder `"/home/myname/my.project/analysis/"` and the data file is in the folder `"/home/myname/my.project/dat/"`.
     - One more note for Windows user: As Windows use "\" instead of "/" to separate path, you have to either escape it by an additional "\", e.g., `"C:\user\myname\my.project\dat\"` *cannot* be the `path.in`, you have to changed it to `"C:\\user\\myname\\my.project\\dat\\"`, or to `"C:/user/myname/my.project/dat/"`, the same format as used in Linux system.
-1. For such simple calculation, argument `path.out` and `file.out` are really overkill.
-By default the result will be printed to screen.
-But if somehow you feel that you need it, the same principle for `path.in` and `file.in` applies here.
+1. Output: `path.out` and `file.out`, `output.to.screen`:
+    - If argument `path.out` and `file.out` are not provided, but argument `print.report` is `TRUE`, then a plain text report will be generated automatically in the current working directory with file name `test_vs_ref_TZ_YYYY-MM-DD_HHMMSS.txt`, where `test` and `ref` are data set names of test and reference, `TZ` is the time zone such as CEST, `YYYY-MM-DD` is the numeric date format and `HHMMSS` is the numeric time format for hour, minute, and second.
+    - For a quick check, set argument `output.to.screen = TRUE`, a summary report very similar to concise style report will be printed on screen.
 1. Argument `jackknife.type`
     - For any sample with size $n$, the jackknife estimator is obtained by estimating the parameter for each subsample omitting the $i$th observation.
 However, when two samples (e.g., test and reference) are involved, there are several possible ways to do it.
 Assuming sample size of test and reference are $n_\mathrm{T}$ and $n_\mathrm{R}$, the following three possibility are considered:
       - Estimated by removing one observation from both test and reference samples.
 In this case, the prerequisite is
         $n_\mathrm{T} = n_\mathrm{R}$, denoted by `nt=nr` in the function.
         So if there are 12 units in test and reference data sets, there will be 12 jackknife estimators.
-      - Estimate the jackknife for test sample while keeping the reference
-        data unchanged; and then estimate jackknife for reference sample while keeping the test sample unchanged.
+      - Estimate the jackknife for test sample while keeping the reference data unchanged; and then estimate jackknife for reference sample while keeping the test sample unchanged.
 This is denoted by `nt+nr` in the function.
 This is the default method.
 So if there are 12 units in test and reference data sets, there will be $12 + 12 = 24$ jackknife estimators.
       - For each observation deleted from test sample, estimate jackknife for reference sample.
 This is denoted by `nt*nr` in the function.
-        So if there are 12 units in test and reference data sets, there will be $12 \times 12 = 144$ jackknife estimators.
+So if there are 12 units in test and reference data sets, there will be
+        $12 \times 12 = 144$ jackknife estimators.
 1. Arguments `f2.type` and `ci.type` are explained in the previous section.
 1. By default, the individual bootstrapped data set are not included in the output as those data sets are only useful for validation purpose.
 To include the individual data sets, set the argument `sim.data.out = TRUE`.
-1. Read the function manual `help("bootf2")` and refer to [Calculating Similarity Factor $f_2$](calcf2.md) for more details of each argument.
+1. Read the function manual `help("bootf2")` for more details of each argument.

 ## Examples